 Setting the right asking price is key to making a good deal on your used car.
 Set the price too high and shoppers will just scroll on by.
 Set the price too low and you miss potential profits.
 Setting a competitive price means calculating your vehicle value using the right information – like how much comparable vehicle have actually sold for nearby (not just what they’re listed for) and any events that have occurred in the vehicle’s past.

-Many factors influence your car’s book value:
+Many factors impact how much your car’s worth:

 Accident history and auto values

 Every vehicle has a unique history, which could include things like odometer readings, previous damage records and more – which can impact how much it’s worth.

 Give them a CARPROOF Vehicle History Report to provide third-party validation of the vehicle’s history, even accident history, and help provide peace of mind that any damage has been repaired properly and the vehicle is in the same condition you say it is.
 Plus, now every vehicle history report comes with the CARPROOF True Value, so you can be confident that your asking price is fair.

 Did you know 37% of the vehicles searched by CARPROOF have an active lien?
 A car lien is an interest in the car that the owner grants to another party (such as a bank, financial institution, or other party), usually as security or collateral for a debt, and it remains attached to the vehicle until that debt is paid – even if that vehicle changes hands.